dmsza/json2kml/README.md

 * **json2sygic**: this script converts the list of starred/saved places (a.k.a.
 POIs) from Google Maps into the internal format used by Sygic Android to save its favorites (**"items.dat"**) file.

-## How to export Google Maps saved/starred locations
+## How to export Google Maps saved/starred locations to a JSON file

 1. Go to Google Takeout (https://takeout.google.com/settings/takeout).
 2. Click “Select None” and then select “Maps (your places)”.
 Make sure this is the only option selected.
 3. Google will export a ZIP file.
-Save this file to your local disk, open it and extract the file “\Takeout\Maps (your places)\Saved Places.json” to a directory in our PC (do not change the file name).
+Save this file to your local disk, open it and extract the file “\Takeout\Maps (your places)\Saved Places.json” to a directory in your PC (do not change the file name).
 4. Download one of the scripts below and save to the same directory where you saved "Saved Places.json".

 ## json2kml